AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52143-custom-options-are-removed-after-product-import.md

 1. In each product, add a [!UICONTROL Customizable Option].
 1. Switch to the second store view and modify the product name on each product.
 1. Go to **[!UICONTROL System]** > **[!UICONTROL Data Transfer]** > **[!UICONTROL Export]** and export the two products you created.
-1. Download the [!UICONTROL CSV file].
+1. Download the CSV file.
 1. Go to **[!UICONTROL System]** > **[!UICONTROL Data Transfer]** > **[!UICONTROL Import]** and re-import the file.
 1. Check both products.